How to Immigrate to Canada as a Refugee

 • Support with your early days in Canada.

-You're also allowed to support yourself off the assistance program until you find a job in Canada or up to a year.
+You can also support yourself off the assistance program until you find a job in Canada or up to a year.

 Here's a breakdown of how to get a job in Canada to help you start as early as possible.

 Resettlement Assistance Program rates differ depending on the province you're moving to, so it's vital to know precisely how much to expect and how to prepare for it effectively.
-You can find the Resettlement Assistance Program rates on the Refugee Sponsorship Training Program's website.
+The Resettlement Assistance Program rates are on the Refugee Sponsorship Training Program's website.

 To help you budget effectively, once you know your rates, here's a breakdown of the cost of living in Canada.